 Wellington declared afterwards that “the success of the battle turned upon the closing of the gates at Hougoumont”.

 Just after 1pm, Napoleon began his main attack against the center-left of Wellington’s line.
-This was delivered by Jean-Baptiste Drouet, comte d’Erlon’s nearly 20,000 strong First (I) Corps.
-Having essentially missed the fighting on the 16th at Ligny and Quatre Bras, d’Erlon’s men were relatively fresh.
-It would fall upon them to make the first attempt to drive Wellington off of his ridge; to push Wellington’s left back toward Mont-Saint-Jean and drive a wedge between them and the coming Prussians.
+This was delivered by Jean-Baptiste Drouet, comte d’Erlon’s nearly 20,000 strong 1st (I) Corps.
+Having essentially missed the fighting on the 16th at Ligny and Quatre Bras, d’Erlon’s men were fresh.
+It would fall upon them to make the first attempt to drive Wellington off of his ridge; to push the Anglo-Dutch left back toward Mont-Saint-Jean and drive a wedge between them and the coming Prussians.

-Facing d’Erlon’s 20,000 were approximately 6,000 mixed English, Dutch, and Hanoverian regiments.
-The fist line consisted of Bylandt’s 1st Brigade of the Second Netherlands Division.
+Facing d’Erlon’s 20,000 were approximately 6,000 men of various mixed English, Dutch, and Hanoverian regiments.
+The fist line consisted of Bylandt’s 1st Brigade of the 2nd Netherlands Division.
 These Dutch troops were mostly militia; and had already seen hard fighting at Quatre Bras.
-The bombardment from the grande batterie had taken its toll on this formation, and they were stretched thin to cover the necessary ground east of La Haye Sainte.
+The bombardment from the grande batterie had taken a bloody toll on this formation, and they were stretched thin to cover the necessary ground east of La Haye Sainte.
 The Dutch were backed up by a second line of British and Hanoverian troops under Sir Thomas Picton.
 Like the Dutch, these had been heavily involved in the fighting at the crossroads on June 16th.
-Outnumbered by d’Erlon’s fresh troops, this section of the Allied like would soon have all it could handle.
+Outnumbered by d’Erlon’s fresh troops, this section of the Allied line would soon have all it could handle.

-On d’Erlon left, the French 2nd Division under Donzelot, supported by Cuirassiers pushed forward around La Haye Sainte.
-While one brigade masked and assaulted the farmhouse, the other two brigades pushed past on either flank.
-The Prince of Orange, Wellington’s second-in-command and commander of the troops in this section of the line ordered a battalion of Hanoverian infantry to relieve the now isolated La Haye Sainte.
+The left-most of d’Erlon divisions, the French 2nd Division under Donzelot, supported by Cuirassiers pushed forward around La Haye Sainte.
+While one brigade masked and assaulted the farmhouse, the other two brigades of this division pushed past on either flank.
+The William Prince of Orange, Wellington’s second-in-command and in-charge of this section of the line ordered a battalion of Hanoverian infantry to relieve the now isolated La Haye Sainte.
 But these were attacked and shattered by French Cuirassiers, covering Donzelot’s left.

-The situation was now nearly desperate.
-At this crucial moment, Wellington turned to his cavalry commander (and Brother-in-Law) Lord Henry Paget, the Earl of Uxbridge, and ordered his two brigades of heavy cavalry to charge d’Erlon’s approaching infantry.
+The situation was now nearly desperate: Wellington’s line was in risk of being rolled up from left-t0-right.
+At this crucial moment, Wellington turned to his cavalry commander (and Brother-in-Law) Lord Henry Paget, the Earl of Uxbridge, and ordered his two reserve brigades of heavy cavalry to charge d’Erlon’s approaching infantry.

-To throw against the advancing French, Uxbridge had two superbly mounted and equipped brigades of heavy (shock) cavalry.
+Uxbridge had two superbly mounted and equipped brigades of heavy (shock) cavalry to throw against the advancing French.
 The 1st Brigade, also known as the Household Brigade, representing the British monarch’s personal mounted guard regiments, was composed of the 1st and 2nd Life Guards, the Royal Horse Guards (the Blues), and the 1st (King’s) Dragoon Guards.
 These were the senior cavalry regiments in the British army.
 The 2nd Brigade was known as the Union Brigade, as it was composed of a regiment from each of the three parts of the United Kingdom: England, Scotland, and Ireland.
 These were the 1st Royal Dragoons, the 2nd Dragoons (‘Scots Greys’); and the 6th (Inniskilling) Dragoons.